artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 ..
 TIP::

-   If you have used the ``--index`` option while running your command-line imports, then you will not need to reindex - when used, the ``--index`` option will progressively add records to the search index as they are created during the import process.
+   If you have used the ``--index`` option while running your command-line imports, then you will not need to re-index - when used, the ``--index`` option will progressively add records to the search index as they are created during the import process.